 Have a quick scan of any news story regarding cyclists and one of the main things that usually jumps out at you is the torrent of comments attached to the story calling for cyclists to pay registration.
 “They don’t pay rego so get off the road”, “they don’t belong on the roads", “stay on the bike paths”, and so on.

-Glenn Brown, Shine Lawyers’ Branch Manager at Chermside in Brisbane’s north, (who describes himself as an avid mountain biker) believes that cyclist registration is not the answer.
+Glenn Brown, Shine Lawyers’ Legal Practice Manager Manager of Chermside in Brisbane’s north, (who describes himself as an avid mountain biker) believes that cyclist registration is not the answer.
 The questions to ask are: how would paying an extra registration fix the issues that other road users may have with some cyclists?
 What would paying registration achieve?
 And how will a new system be policed (or even established)?

 Here is some food for thought when considering whether the registration of bicycles is a good idea or not.